JessFerrari/Uni-Appunti/2.Magistrale/Machine Learning/ML Notes - index/Machine learning.md

 Combines both label and unlabeled examples to generate an appropriate function or classifier

 ### Reinforcement learning
 It's about the adaptation in autonomous systems, in which the algorithm learns a policy of how to act given an observation of the world.
-Every action has some impact in the environment, and the environment provides feedback that guide the [[4 anno/Machine Learning/ML Notes - index/Machine learning#Learning Algoritm|learning algorithm]].
+Every action has some impact in the environment, and the environment provides feedback that guide the [[Machine learning#Learning Algoritm|learning algorithm]].
 That not include step by step examples and it's toward decision making aims.

 It's useful in modern AI.